dorokai00/AP_dataplatform/README.md

 **OSM DATA**:<br>
 - OSM scraper contains two version where version_2 is the final output.
-- but our whole experiment is carried out uisng version_1
+- but our whole experiment is carried out using version_1

 **API**:<br>